Summer Reading

 First Grade

-Throughout the summer, please read with your upcoming first grader!
-You can read to them, allowing them to identify sight words, or they can read to you.
+Throughout the summer, please read with your upcoming first-graders!
+You can read to them to help them identify sight words, or they can read to you.
 Please fill out the form each time you read and return the completed form on the first day of first grade (25 books)!
 Please fill in ALL 25 books for a grade!
 Thank you and HAPPY READING!

 Click here for First Grade Chart